 EDUCATION: The Siebel Scholars program looks to create a stockpile of future leaders by recognizing the best graduate school students in business, computer science, and bioengineering with a $35,000 grant for their final year of study.
 In return, they serve as advisers to the Siebel Foundation.
 All of this is designed to create a community of sorts, a brain trust for the future, and to give the foundation the minds and tools it needs to solve our most pressing social issues.

 Siebel also clearly loves his alma mater, the University of Illinois at Urbana-Champaign.
-Among his largest grants was $32 million to build the Siebel Center for Computer Science at the school, which opened in 2004.
+In 2016, he donated $25 million to build an innovation-focused design center that will bear his name.
+He also gave $32 million to build the Siebel Center for Computer Science at the school, which opened in 2004.
 He also donated $4 million to the school to establish two endowed full professorships: the Thomas M. Siebel Chair in the History of Science and the Thomas M. Siebel Chair in Computer Science.
 In 2007, he pledged another $100 million gift to the school.